-The new iX3 is mainly about a design refresh and some equipment upgrade, which the media has covered reasonably.
-However, a deep-dive into the press release document reveals that the new model has a few extra tricks up its sleeve.
+The new iX3 is mainly about a design refresh and some equipment upgrade, which the media has covered reasonably well.
+However, a deep-dive into the media document reveals that the new model has a few extra tricks up its sleeve.
 We round them up in this story.

 10 mm slimmer headlamp contours

 The 2022 BMW iX3’s newly designed parts at the front are slightly different in size.
 The lower air intake, for instance, is larger.
 Another example is the headlight contours, which are around 10 mm slimmer.
 The kidney grille also has a larger footprint.
 These changes make the new model visually more striking.